 The proceeds from the sale of the Certificates being offered hereby will be used to purchase Equipment Notes issued by United during the Delivery Period.
-The Equipment Notes will be issued to finance United's purchase of two new Boeing 737-800 aircraft, six new Boeing 737 MAX 9 aircraft, five new Boeing 787-9 aircraft and three new Boeing 777-300ER aircraft.
+The Equipment Notes will be issued to finance United's purchase of nine new Boeing 737 MAX 9 aircraft, six new Boeing 787-10 aircraft and ten new Embraer ERJ 175 LL aircraft.
 Before the proceeds are used to buy Equipment Notes, such proceeds from the sale of the Certificates of each Trust will be held in escrow and deposited with the Depositary on behalf of the applicable Escrow Agent for the benefit of the holders of such Certificates.